alexlawrence/declarative/README.md

 ###Performance

 declarative is optimized for performance.
-It uses query selectors where available and parses only the minimum set of HTML elements and attributes.
+It uses query selectors where available and parses the minimum set of HTML elements and attributes.
-However it could lead to performance issues in IE7 when applying mappings to pages which contain more than 1500 DOM elements.
+However in IE7 it could lead to performance issues when applying mappings to pages which contain more than 1500 DOM elements.

 ###Basics